E-scooters, hoverboards, motorised unicycles and similar devices like Segways, broadly have the same rules and guidelines for their use.

 Who can use them?

-Rider aged 18 or over that hold a valid UK Driving Licence.
+Rider aged 18 or over who hold a valid UK driving licence.

 Where can you use them?

-The Beryl e-scooters can be used on roads, cycle lanes, carriageways and other areas where cycling is permitted but not on pavements.
-Every Beryl e-scooter has vehicle approval from the Department for Transport (DfT), ensuring it meets the highest safety standards.
+Beryl e-scooters can be used on roads, cycle lanes, carriageways and other areas where cycling is permitted, but not on pavements.
+Every Beryl e-scooter has vehicle approval from the Department for Transport (DfT), ensuring it meets safety standards.

-People are also reminded that only e-scooters hired from the approved trial scheme can be ridden on the highway and public places.
+ONLY e-scooters hired from approved trial schemes can be ridden on the highway and in public places.

 How can you hire one?